ogg25/camera-enhancer-docs/programming/android/guide/guide.md

 }
 ```

-Run the project, now some DCE functions have been added to the camera module.
+Run the project.
+Now some DCE functions have been added to the camera module.

 ### Add decoder to the camera module

-This section is the guide for users to add a video stream decoder in the camera module.
+This section is the guide for users to add a video stream decoder to the camera module.
 In this section, Dynamsoft Barcode Reader (DBR) will support decoding works.

 1. Add a new text view for the camera module.
 In the text view, there will be decode results if the project is running successfully.